|

 ABOVE RIGHT: Griefwalker - award-winning Canadian film that is a sensitively and artistically rendered (and very intimate) exploration of the work of death doula Stephen Jenkinson, whose worldview is evocatively summarized in this quotation from the film: "Not success.
 Not growth.
 Not happiness.

 The cradle of your love of life is death."
-Note: The entire film can either be purchased on dvd, downloaded, or streamed at these two sites: http://www.nfb.ca/film/griefwalker/ or http://www.fandor.com/films/griefwalker.
+Note: The entire film can either be purchased on dvd, downloaded, or streamed here: http://www.nfb.ca/film/griefwalker/.

 VIDEO (free online): "The Suicide Plan" - superb 2-hour Frontline investigative report (2012) on volunteer organizations advising the terminally ill on legal means to end suffering and hasten their own death.